getditto-shared/bluetooth-blog-tutorial/iOS/Posts/Getting-Started-with-Core-Bluetooth.md

 ## Putting it all into practice

 Now that we've discussed the basic concepts of Core Bluetooth, we can start putting it into practice.
 For this post, I've built a companion sample app around Core Bluetooth.
-The app is a very chat app that allows two devices to connect to each other, and to then send messages between each other.
+The app is a very basic chat app that allows two devices to connect to each other, and to then send messages between each other.
 The app demonstrates how to both scan as a central, and advertise a peripheral, to then connect to each other, and to then send messages both up-stream and downstream through one pipeline.

 ### Getting Started